Pennsylvania Station (1910–1963): Day and Night sculptures

 Three pairs of the Day and Night sculptures have been located.
-One of the four Day and Night sculptures still survives complete at Kansas City's Eagle Scout Memorial Fountain.
+One of the four Day and Night sculptures still survives fully intact at Kansas City's Eagle Scout Memorial Fountain.
 A Night sculpture was moved to the sculpture garden at the Brooklyn Museum.
 The other pairs of Day and Night sculptures were discarded in the Meadowlands.
 One of these pairs, recovered by Robert A. Roe, was stored at Ringwood State Park in Passaic County, New Jersey.

 In the late 1990s, NJ Transit wanted to install the sculptures at Newark Broad Street station.
 However, this did not happen, and a writer for the website Untapped Cities found the sculpture pair in a Newark parking lot in mid-2017.
 Another Day sculpture was found in 1998 at the Con-Agg Recycling Corporation plant in the Bronx; the damaged sculpture had been stored at the recycling plant since at least the mid-1990s.